NurulFatihahRizwan/Oil-Production-Forecasting/README.md

-# Oil Production Forecasting using Time-Series Machine Learning
+# Oil Production Forecasting using Machine Learning

 ## 📌 Project Overview
 Developed a predictive model to forecast daily oil output for upstream operations.
 This project focuses on handling the natural noise and volatility found in oil reservoir data to improve production scheduling.